Motorsport Ireland

-Motorsport Ireland is the National Governing Body for four-wheeled motorsports in the Republic of Ireland.
+Motorsport Ireland is the National Governing Body for four-wheeled motorsports in Ireland.
 Motorsport Ireland is affiliated to the supreme authority for world motorsport, the Fédération Internationale de l'Automobile (FIA) based in Geneva and Paris.

-Motorsport Ireland jurisdiction covers the 26 counties and has under its umbrella 34 affiliated motor clubs that are the actual organisers of all sporting events.
+Motorsport Ireland jurisdiction covers the 26 counties and has under its umbrella 32 affiliated motor clubs that are the actual organisers of all sporting events.
 In each year there are approximately 230 events listed in the official calendar and these cover 11 different branches of the sport.
-On average, each year Motorsport Ireland issues over 4,000 Competition Licences to Motorsport.
+On average, each year Motorsport Ireland issues over 3,500 Competition Licences to Motorsport.

 It is not concerned with motorcycle racing, the governing body is Motorcycling Ireland.

 History

-Motorsport Ireland was established in 2005 by the Royal Irish Automobile Club (RIAC), an organisation that has been in charge of motor sports in the Republic of Ireland since 1901.
+Motorsport Ireland was established in 1999 by the Royal Irish Automobile Club (RIAC), an organisation that has been in charge of motor sports since 1901.
 The RIAC is the holder of the sporting power on behalf of the FIA in Ireland.
 This power is delegated on an annual basis to Motorsport Ireland.

 Responsibilities

-The FIA recognises in each of its affiliated countries, one sole authority that holds the sporting power and in the Republic of Ireland it is the Motorsport Ireland.
+The FIA recognises in each of its affiliated countries one sole authority that holds the sporting power and in Ireland it is Motorsport Ireland.
 As such it is responsible for all governance and administration aspects of motorsport organization, as well as controlling the technical, safety and sporting aspects across the various disciplines.

 Motorsport Ireland is the licensing authority for race officials, marshals, racing drivers, event organisers as well as media representatives.